dotnet/orleans/src/Orleans.Transactions/README.md

-# Transaction scope
+# Transaction frame

-The scope allows using transaction in a unit of work of a set of code lines, where the ambient transaction can either be joined or suppressed if there exist one.
+The transaction frame allows a set of code lines to be executed as a unit of work within a transaction.
+Any ambient transaction can be either joined or suppressed with the frame, if there exist one.

+The frame type is injected with the type `ITransactionFrame` when needed.

-The following section illustrates the pattern using scope.
+The following section illustrates the pattern using frame.

 ## Create transaction

-    await transactionAgent.Transaction(Create, async () =>
+    await transactionFrame.RunScope(Create, async () =>
     {
         ...
         await grainA.SetPhrase("Hi");